twardoch/uubed-docs/docs/implementation.md

 description: "Implementation details, architecture, and advanced features of the QuadB64 library."
 ---

-TLDR: This section is your technical deep dive into how QuadB64 actually works under the hood.
+> This section is your technical deep dive into how QuadB64 actually works under the hood.
 It covers everything from its core design principles and high-performance native code to advanced features and memory management.
 If you're a developer who loves to understand the nitty-gritty, this is your playground.

 # Implementation Guide